Personal Data Policy

 Who we are

-“You” refers to the student or prospective student and their language travel consultant (also known as the ‘retailer’) if they choose to use one to book their course at Languages International.
+“You” refers to the student or prospective student or exam candidate and their language travel consultant (also known as the ‘retailer’) if they choose to use one to book their course at Languages International.

 “We”, “us” refers to Languages International Ltd.